-How very like our times when the nations are silent regarding those who terrorize Israel.
-Though God’s thoughts are of Israel, the nations’ thoughts are far from the mind of God.
-We can understand from this that God does not want us to be indifferent to Jerusalem.
+How very like our times when the nations are silent regarding those who terrorize Israel and hostile toward Israel for defending herself.
+Though God’s thoughts are for Israel, the nations’ thoughts are far from the mind of God.
+We can understand from Zechariah that God does not want us to be indifferent to Jerusalem.
 He certainly is not.

-In fact, chapter 14 of Zechariah describes the triumphant return of Messiah to His Land — no longer humbly riding on a donkey but victoriously standing on the Mount of Olives.
+In fact, chapter 14 of Zechariah describes the triumphant return of Messiah to His Land — not humbly riding on a donkey but victoriously standing on the Mount of Olives.

 On that day, “Living water will flow out from Jerusalem, half of it east to the Dead Sea and half of it west to the Mediterranean Sea, … The Lord will be king over the whole earth.
 On that day there will be one Lord, and His name the only name.”
 (14:8–9)